DurableDrupal/durabledrupallean/manuscript/C1-inception.md

 * Victor (Project Coach)
 * Sherrie (Graphic design)

-Team selected on the basis of our Vision.
+The selection is made on the basis of our Vision.
 Now, rather than "10x" rockstars, we have a 10x team who get to be productive thanks to cross-collaboration, communication, focus and teamwork.
 If the so-called 10x developer does emerge (see [the article which started using that term](http://www.newyorker.com/magazine/2014/11/24/programmers-price) it is by dint of working as part of a great team.
 10x is a social team thing or it is nothing.
 We tend to agree more with [this article](https://codequalified.com/blog/2014/11/20/nonsense-of-10x-developers-and-github-as-a-cv/).

 T> #### "There is no such thing as a 10X developer (without a 10X environment)."